chawlaj100/Diabetic_Retinopathy/README.md

 # Diabetic_Retinopathy
 ## Diabetic Retinopathy is a diabetic complication that effects the retina.
 Diabetic Retinopathy is generally regarded as increase in the blood sugar levels in the retinal area that can cause problems like Visual Impairment including partial blindness and also a blur and unclear vision at its severe stage.
 ### Diabetic Retinopathy is a problem in individuals usually ageing from 20-70.
 It can be cured completely only if it is recognized early.
-So early detection systems and automated classifiers are very useful in this disease that help to recognise it efficiently and fast.
+So early detection systems are very useful and can help to recognise it efficiently and fast.
 ### Diabetic Retinopathy is classified/recognized based on certain lesions and some other factors including macula thickness.
 There are 4 to 5 common lesions that are possible:
 - Microaneurysms
 - Haemorrhages
 - Hard Exudates
 - Soft Exudates
 - Drusens
+- Cotton wool spots
 #### ![Lesions](Images/lesions.png)
 #### These lesions are explained in the notebook 'Detecting the problems.ipynb'